jvnte/covid-19-prediction-api/README.md

 ## Welcome to COVID-19 AutoML API

 A API that makes predictions for COVID-19 cases in Germany.
 The data is fetched using [STATWORX COVID-19 API](https://github.com/STATWORX/covid-19-api) and [FastAPI](https://fastapi.tiangolo.com/) is used as web framework for building the API.
+There is also a small [Streamlit](https://www.streamlit.io/) dashboard that allows you to simply interact with the API.

 ## Currently implemented models